chaoyangnz/loadrush/InfluxDB.md

     - `LOADRUSH_INFLUXDB_TOKEN`: `InfluxDB` token, which can be found in InfluxDB cloud admin console.
     - `LOADRUSH_INFLUXDB_ORG`: `InfluxDB` organization, which be can be found in the URL of InfluxDB cloud admin console. e.g. `https://us-west-2-1.aws.cloud2.influxdata.com/orgs/<orgID>`.
     - `LOADRUSH_VERBOSE_METRICS`: in terms of InfluxDB cost, text fields will be sent when it is set as `true`, otherwise only numeric fields are sent.
 Default: `false`.
+    - `LOADRUSH_INFLUXDB_BUCKET`: the bucket (16 chars at most) used for different iteration of your testing.
+Default: current timestamp since unix epoch.

 As we know, InfluxDB Cloud free plan has a rate limit of 10kb/s write.

 ## InfluxDB